Decidous/PROJECT-BARLEY/README.md

 # BARS
-Barley is a robot personal assistant that is similar to Wheatley from the Portal franchise.
+Barley is the aerial drone autonomous AUV responsible for ground operations.